-The dynamic life of an oceanic plate: As the Earth’s primary mode of planetary cooling, the oceanic plate is created at mid-ocean ridges, transported across the planet’s surface, and destroyed at subduction zones.
-The oceanic plate is part of the overarching overturn of Earth’s mantle: The plate forms out of rising mantle material at spreading ridges; it cools the Earth’s interior as the cold thermal boundary layer to mantle convection; and its sinking portions drive not only the plate itself but also dominate global flow in the mantle.
-Ocean-Plate Tectonics must have emerged on Earth at least 1 Billion years ago, and dominates Earth’s dynamics today (Crameri et al., 2019).
+Ocean-plate tectonics is the Earth’s primary mode of planetary cooling, with the oceanic plate being part of the overarching overturn of Earth’s mantle: The plate forms out of rising mantle material at spreading ridges; it cools the Earth’s interior as the cold thermal boundary layer to mantle convection; and its sinking portions drive not only the plate itself but also dominate global flow in the mantle.
+Ocean-Plate Tectonics must have emerged on Earth at least 1 Billion years ago, and dominates Earth’s dynamics today (Crameri et al., 2019, The dynamic life of an oceanic plate).

 Hot mantle plumes: Hot mantle plumes can crucially weaken the lithosphere regionally.
 Thermal erosion at the plate bottom produces critical variation in plate thickness.
 Laterally mobile mantle plumes further excite horizontal mantle flow below the plate that leads to drips in thickened plate portions.
 All these mechanisms combined can lead to plate failure and subsequent subduction initiation (Crameri and Tackley 2016).

 How does on-going Ocean-plate tectonics work?